guillaumeduhan/tempo-ejp-api/README.md

 ## Note

-File 'data.json' gives an example of format saved.
+### How to

+Our function generateJSON fetches 2 promises: EJPPromise and TEMPOPromise.
+Data from response are pushed into our 'results' variables everytime a job is scheduled.
+Every route is set to serve 'dataJson' as JSON.

+### Jobs

-Everyday, a job is scheduled at 4:45pm and 5:00pm with Node-Schedule to update data.json.
+Everyday, a job is scheduled at 2:00am, 1:30pm, 4:45pm, 5:30pm and 6:00pm with Node-Schedule to update data.json.

 ## Versioning